 No Sugar Added Banana Bread with Applesauce | Dairy-Free, Oil-Free

-This no sugar banana bread recipe has me wondering why I ever added sugar to my banana bread recipes in the first place!
+This no sugar banana bread recipe has me wondering why I ever added sweeteners to my banana bread recipes in the first place!

-While it’s technically not possible to make a no sugar banana bread recipe (since bananas have sugar!), this recipe is free of any added sugars and is only sweetened with fruit.
+While it’s technically not possible to make a sugar free banana bread recipe (since bananas have sugar!), this version is free of any added sugars and is only sweetened with fruit.
 It’s as close as you can get!

-The bananas and applesauce also allowed me to omit any oil or butter which resulted in a dairy-free and oil-free banana bread!
+Using applesauce and extra ripe bananas instead of sugar not only makes this bread sweet, but also keeps it super moist.
+It also allowed me to omit any olive oil (or coconut oil) or butter which resulted in a dairy-free and oil-free banana bread!
 Win-win!

 What makes this no sugar banana bread healthy?